DimensionDev/Maskbook/docs/bounty-development-guide.md

 ## General Content

 Firstly, you can clone the repository and [set up the development environment](setup.md).
 The codebase is easy to understand, although with a huge size.
-It's only a tree of packages.
+It divides into many packages.
 Each package serves a specific purpose, as its name says.
 Let's take a quick tour.

 ### Core Packages